JosiahFu/MC-Ideas/README.md

 # MC-Ideas
 Repository to dump my Minecraft ideas

+I've never had time, but if anyone wants to make some of these ideas mods, go ahead, that would be awesome.

 ## MCW Format
 Some of these ideas have been written in Minecraft Wiki page editor, to enhance the visuals.